How to Clone Using HTTPS in Git?

 git config credential.helper store

-Now let’s compare the pros and cons of using HTTPS in comparison to the SSH protocol.
+Now, let’s compare the pros and cons of using HTTPS in comparison to the SSH protocol.
 In short, SSH is a communication protocol that uses a pair of keys to establish a connection.
 Generating and managing SSH keys is essential for secure authentication with remote repositories.
 SSH keys are used for secure authentication with remote repositories.
-You can learn more about creating a key pair and using them in working with repositories here: How to clone using SSH in Git?
+You can learn more about creating a private key pair and using it in working with repositories here: How to clone using SSH in Git?

 On the other hand, let’s analyze the setup time and the convenience of use.
-Here, HTTPS has the advantage, because it is enough to perform the clone operation with the appropriate address, enter the login/password and it’s ready.
-Setting up SSH requires us to first create a key pair and secondly add them in the right place.
+Here, HTTPS has the advantage, because it is enough to perform the clone operation with the appropriate address, enter the login/password, and it’s ready.
+Setting up SSH requires us to first create a key pair and secondly add it to the right place.
 Using the SSH URL to clone remote repositories may not be difficult or very time-consuming, but it is certainly easier to clone with HTTPS, especially for someone just entering the IT world.

 HTTPS | SSH |